Mathematics

 Curriculum

-Elias Park Primary School adopts the 2013 Mathematics syllabus (P6) and the 2021 Mathematics syllabus (P1-P5) which reflects the recent development and trends in mathematics education.
-We emphasise on conceptual understanding, skill proficiencies and mathematical processes, reasoning and communications which are integral to the development of mathematical problem-solving ability to think logically, abstractly, critically and creatively.
+Elias Park Primary School adopts the 2021 Mathematics syllabus (P1-P6) which reflects the recent development and trends in mathematics education.
+We emphasize conceptual understanding, skill proficiency and mathematical processes, reasoning and communications which are integral to the development of mathematical problem-solving ability to think logically, abstractly, critically and creatively.
 Below is the MOE’s Mathematics Framework.

 • Goals/Objectives